Peter McPoland: Biography

 Peter Francis McPoland was born on November 3, 2000, in Burlington, Vermont.
 He moved to Texas when he was seven years old.
 After picking up the guitar at age 14, he taught himself how to play the instrument.
 Growing up, he was exposed to music from an early age, especially country and folk music.
 In a 2019 interview, he stated, "both of my parents are very into music, and my father — a lot of my influences come from my father."
 He has also stated that his major influences include, John Prine, Bruce Springsteen, Gregory Alan Isakov, and Dire Straits.
-When McPoland was younger, he planned to be a folk singer, and even asked for a banjo for Christmas, but his parents got him an electric guitar instead.
+When McPoland was younger, he planned to be a folk singer, even asking for a banjo for Christmas, but his parents got him an electric guitar instead.
 After turning nine years old, McPoland became involved in various musical theatre productions, which is where he stated that passion for music started.
+McPoland was in a relationship with influencer Emma Chamberlain from May 2024 to November 2025.